by Michael Pollan

 Fritz coached Pollan on challenges he might face - paranoia, spooky places, feelings of losing ones mind or dying.
 "It's like when you see a mountain lion...If you run it will chase you.
 So you must stand your ground."

 At 11 am he started to feel wobbly.
-Fritz suggested he lay down and put on eyeshadow, while Fritz started music, which was Amazonian in flavor.
-And with that he was off travelling somewhere in his mind.
+Fritz suggested he lay down and put on eye shadow, while Fritz started music, which was Amazonian in flavor.
+And with that he was off traveling somewhere in his mind.
 In a fully realized forest landscape that the music had somehow summoned He guessed he was hallucinating, yet it was not what he expected.
 He had expected an overpowering sensation.
 Fritz had told him that the literal meaning of the word hallucination is to wander in one's mind, which is exactly what Pollan was doing.
 Wandering, with the same desultory indifference to agency the wanderer feels; yet he still had agency: He could change at will the contents of his thoughts.
 But in the dreamy state he was happy to let the terrain and the music dictate his path.

 Hallucinations continued and Pollan saw meaning in them; a symbolic representation of his life with his wife and child, a connection with the rootscape of a forest, traversing the mycelial network.
 A feeling of being emotionally wide open and undefended.
 Admiration for his sisters and mother, gratitude for his parents.
 Compassion for people long forgotten.